Ministry of Primary and Secondary Education

 The Ministry of Primary and Secondary Education (Kementerian Pendidikan Dasar dan Menengah, abbreviated as Kemendikdasmen) is an Indonesian ministry that organizes the government sub-divisions of primary education and secondary education which are within the scope of government affairs in the field of education.
 This ministry is under and responsible to the President of Indonesia, and is led by Abdul Mu'ti.

 History

-After Prabowo Subianto was inaugurated as a President of Indonesia, under the Red White Cabinet, the ministry was split into three ministries, there are: Ministry of Primary and Secondary Education, Ministry of Higher Education, Science and Technology, and Ministry of Cultural Affairs.
+After Prabowo Subianto was inaugurated as a President of Indonesia, under the Red White Cabinet, the Ministry of Education, Culture, Research, and Technology was split into three ministries, there are: Ministry of Primary and Secondary Education, Ministry of Higher Education, Science and Technology, and Ministry of Cultural Affairs.

-Duties and Functions
+Duties and functions

 The Ministry of Elementary and Secondary Education has the task of organizing the sub-district government of elementary and secondary education which is the scope of government affairs in the field of education to assist the President in organizing the government of the country.
 The Ministry of Elementary and Secondary Education carries out the following functions: